model-modem/model-modem/docs/dev/py/pip.md

 # Working with `pip`

-!!! note
-    This page is a work in process.

 ## Serializing Project Package Dependencies

 [`pip`][3] doesn't have an automatic mechanism for serializing the different project dependencies you have.
 Typically with a Python project, you would document your project's dependencies in a `requirements.txt` file.
 This would allow you to quickly re-install all your dependencies when the project is moved to a new machine or re-build for a deployment.